jewelsofthought/neshama/site/posts/story/brains.md

 The brains realised very soon that earth might become inhospitable both to them and perhaps to the living beings themselves.
 They began to create biospheres in which they could live as long as needed.
 These biospheres became totall self-sufficient, so they turned their attention to the solar system and even set their sights on the stars beyond.

-//So, when the war broke out, they had already created and seeded areas with biospheres, in which they could live for as long as they needed.
-Thus, after the cataclysm, they emerged to a decimated human population.

 By the time our story begins, they have spread across the galaxy.
+Many years have gone by, and they have spread so far and wide, that they no longer remembered where they came from.
+Because of some "errors" in the original systems, they live according to the Great Myths of the Imaginary, and the four tombs of Parnassius, and Elianary, their first Routers.

 They have harnessed the energy in the atom properly.
 They have managed to store huge warehouses of information on the atomic level in tiny memory cells.
 They can extract close to 100% of the energy from the atom.
 They can travel across space by bending time and space.
 They are interacting with their surroundings on the quantum level, understanding fully the principle of small effects, or chaos.

 After the machines, they created much more compact devices that they used, allowing them to become mobile.
 Their interface became even more compact and integrated, and they basically had a mobile jar in which they travelled.
 Eventually, understanding the fabric of the make up of the universe, the brains were encased in a special material, that both fed them and transmitted and received their information, and commands, i.e. will.